GoogleChrome/lighthouse-ci/README.md

 ## Overview

-Lighthouse CI is a suite of tools that make continuously running, asserting, saving, and retrieving [Lighthouse](https://github.com/GoogleChrome/lighthouse) results as easy as possible.
+Lighthouse CI is a suite of tools that make continuously running, saving, retrieving, and asserting against [Lighthouse](https://github.com/GoogleChrome/lighthouse) results as easy as possible.

 ### Quick Start

-To get started in 5 minutes with GitHub actions for common project configurations, add the following file to your GitHub repository.
-Follow [Getting Started](./docs/getting-started.md) for a more complete walkthrough and instructions on other providers and setups.
+To get started with GitHub actions for common project configurations, add the following file to your GitHub repository.
+Follow [the Getting Started guide](./docs/getting-started.md) for a more complete walkthrough and instructions on other providers and setups.

 **.github/workflows/ci.yml**